Karma2424/rootAVD/README.md

 * Confirmation
 	* On the Bottom Left Corner reads: **Safe mode**

+### Android TV Notes
+* An extra File Manager APK is required
+* Due to lack of functionality of the Android TV OS, special permissions are granted during
+* runtime, to all 3rd party installed APKs -> `appops set <package_name> MANAGE_EXTERNAL_STORAGE allow`
+* the Magisk APK doesn't show up in the Apps location
+	* but you can start Magisk from Terminal via `adb shell monkey -p com.topjohnwu.magisk -c android.intent.category.LAUNCHER 1`

 ### Automotive Notes
 * After patching the ramdisk.img and cycle power, switch to user 0 via `adb shell am switch-user 0`
 	* open the Magisk App and the **Requires Additional Setup** pops up -> reboot AVD